-- $\bullet$ it is mains powered (see the motor's nameplate ratings); - it has two separate cables: one power cable and one control cable; - it installs inside the winding roller; the part of the motor that protrudes from the roller (electronic head) mounts to the ceiling or wall with brackets (not included); - it has a built-in radio receiver and control unit with encoder technology that electronically controls the movement and precision of the limit switches; - can be configured for both ONE-WAY and TWO-WAY transmission.
-Nice's new two-way radio protocol enables communication in both directions between the transmitter and receiver, as does the mesh network which can connect to any Nice automation within radio range.
-The transmitter signal confirms that the control has been received correctly and allows the position of the automation to be controlled at all times.
-Wireless technology makes even initial programming simple and userfriendly. - it is compatible with all Nice control electronics using the NRC radio system (climate sensors and transmitters, the latter can only be used if the motor is configured for operation in TWO-WAY mode); - it can be programmed with a compatible radio transmitter "ERA P" / "ERA W" series).
-These have two keys on their backs which serve only for programming, and which are protected by a cover to prevent accidental reprogramming. - The programming can also be done with a dedicated programming unit (TTP, etc.), or wall-mounted button panel.
-These accessories (including portable radio transmitters) are not included; - it can be controlled with a radio transmitter or cabled wall-mounted button panel (see fig. 2).
-These accessories are not included; - it can move the awning up or down; stop it at the upper limit switch, the lower limit switch or various intermediate positions. - $\bullet$ it moves awnings of different weights at the same speed; - the up and down speeds are the same; - it allows you to set the nominal awning speed, so that the user can select three commands: "fast", "nominal" and "silent-soft"; - it enables you to adjust the movement's duration; - it enables you to set the acceleration and deceleration at the start/end of the movement respectively; - it features a security system that detects the presence of an obstacle along the awning travel, immediately blocking the movement in progress and performing a brief inversion of movement.
-The same system is automatically activated at the end of the Up movement (only if the upper limit switch "0" consists of a box or other mechanical stop), to mitigate the impact of the awning against the housing and loosen the tension exerted by the motor on the canvas, when the awning is stationary at the upper limit switch "0";

-- it enables you to customise the radio transmitter commands (Mode II) (TWO-WAY configuration only); - it enables you to set the functional logic of a button panel's buttons; - it enables you to precisely adjust the limit switches with the buttons on the motor head: - it has an integral led which indicates the system status and any malfunctions; - it is equipped with a thermal protection system which, in the case of overheating caused by overuse of the automated mechanism (beyond the indicated limits, see the Technical Specifications chapter), automatically cuts off the electricity supply, restoring it as soon as the temperature goes back to normal; - it is available in a variety of versions, each with a specific motor torque (see the motor nameplate ratings).
+- it can be powered using an MLPS12006 12 V DC battery pack manufactured by Nice S.p.A.: - it has two separate cables: one power cable and one control cable; - it installs inside the winding roller; the part of the motor that protrudes from the roller (electronic head) mounts to the ceiling or wall with brackets (not included); - it has a built-in radio receiver and control unit with encoder technology that electronically controls the movement and precision of the limit switches; - it is compatible with all Nice control electronics using the NRC radio system (climate sensors and transmitters): - it can be programmed with a compatible radio transmitter ("ERA P" / "ERA W" series).
+These have two keys on their backs which serve only for programming, and which are protected by a cover to prevent accidental reprogramming. - The programming can also be done with a dedicated programming unit (TTP, etc.).
+These accessories (including portable radio transmitters) are not included; - it can be controlled with a radio transmitter (see fig. 2).
+These accessories are not included; - it can move the awning up or down; stop it at the upper limit switch, the lower limit switch or various intermediate positions; - it moves awnings of different weights at the same speed; - the up and down speeds are the same; - it allows you to set the nominal awning speed, so that the user can select three commands: "fast", "nominal" and "silent-soft"; - it enables you to adjust the movement's duration; - it enables you to set the acceleration and deceleration at the start/end of the movement respectively: - it features a security system that detects the presence of an obstacle along the awning travel, immediately blocking the movement in progress and performing a brief inversion of movement.
+The same system is automatically activated at the end of the Up movement (only if the upper limit switch "0" consists of a box or other mechanical stop), to mitigate the impact of the awning against the housing and loosen the tension exerted by the motor on the canvas, when the awning is stationary at the upper limit switch "0". - it enables you to customise the radio transmitter commands (Mode II). - it enables you to precisely adjust the limit switches with the buttons on the motor head: - it has an integral led which indicates the system status and any malfunctions; - it is equipped with a thermal protection system which, in the case of overheating caused by overuse of the automated mechanism (beyond the indicated limits, see the Technical Specifications chapter), automatically cuts off the electricity supply, restoring it as soon as the temperature goes back to normal.